 It was basically a hobby store that had closed down, which had items from the 50’s to the 80’s.
 Every box was filled with tiny treasures, like this funky little owl with crazy eyes.
 Hundreds of miniatures, faux flowers, ribbon, threads, yarns and yards and yards of fabric from decades ago had been stored up in our neighbors garage.

 That was a fun day.
 Some of the stuff I re-donated and some of it I still have to make things with.
 It was a ton of products.

 I added bits of fruit around this house as if the gnome goes out and collects food for the day.
-A fabric strawberry, from the neighbor’s craft gift is next to a tiny terra cotta pot of live flower clippings from my garden.
+A fabric strawberry, from the neighbor’s craft gift is next to a tiny Terra cotta pot of live flower clippings from my garden.
 There’s a giant carrot from my own collection waiting by the front door to be made into dinner later.

-Miniature vintage bunnies, while a bit scary looking was still cute to me.
+Miniature vintage bunnies, while a bit scary looking were still cute to me.
 The front of this house needed something.
 I imagine these bunnies slowly working their way up to that giant carrot on the front porch eventually.

 My flower clippings from my garden look adorable with this little house.